 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
+Kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All former fireplaces have been blocked over.
+A fireplace was noted within the living room.